holly-cummins/holly-cummins.github.io/content/posts/draft--presentation-tips/index.md

 https://www.morling.dev/blog/ten-tips-make-conference-talks-suck-less/

+I've seen slide:ology recommended, but I haven't read it myself.
+I almost bought it to check the recommendation, while I was writing this blog, but it's sixteen years old, which made me cautious.
+Some communication patterns don't date, and some do.

 Stephane Epardaud:
 12:55
 Haha.
 Yeah, I explain at the beginning that @Stuart Douglas taught me to put cute kittens in talks as a sort of penance